-Figure 5: The hybrid model, featuring physics-based modeling as a basis to map the observable parameters to unobservable parameters, for input to the machine learning algorithm.
+Fig. 3.
+The hybrid model features physics-based modelling as a basis to map the observable parameters to unobservable parameters, for input to the ML algorithm.

 Subsequently, a Gated Recurrent Unit (GRU) type recurrent neural network (RNN) is trained to derive the relation between the various inputs, outputs, parameters, and measurable data from the physical model, and the unmeasurable data.
 Liu et al. (2021) proposed a novel generalizable physics-informed model for the monitoring and prediction of porosity during the additive manufacturing process.
 Rather than directly correlating machine operating parameters to porosity buildup within the part, the authors instead derived the direct physical effects of machine operating parameters such as energy density and pressure distribution.
 Using physical interpretations as the input feature rather than the machine parameters allows for a generalizable, machine-independent diagnostics framework yielding superior predictive capabilities.